In the last lesson, a string was output, and if we speak in a more formal language, then the so-called string literal.

-SQL has all the arithmetic operators we are used to:
+For numeric literals, SQL has all the arithmetic operators we are familiar with:

 Using these operators, you can construct any arithmetic expression by applying the standard rules of arithmetic.

-The logical literal is the values TRUE and FALSE, meaning the truth and falsity of any statement.
-When interpreting a query, MySQL converts them to numbers: TRUE and FALSE become 1 and 0, respectively.
+A logical literal is a value of TRUE or FALSE, which indicates the truthfulness or falsehood of a statement.
+When interpreting a query, MySQL converts them into numbers: TRUE and FALSE become 1 and 0, respectively.

-A NULL value means "no data", "no value".
-It is necessary to distinguish visually empty values, such as a zero-length string or a "space", from when there is no value at all, even empty.
+The value NULL means "no data" or "no value."
+It is used to visually distinguish between empty values, such as a zero-length string or a space, and the absence of a value altogether.